 In Minnesota, it is considered a crime for someone to refuse to take a breath test.
 However, it is not a crime if someone refuses a blood or urine test unless they refuse to do both.
 In other words, someone could refuse to take a blood test, but then they must submit to a urine test and vice versa.

 There are numerous reasons that each of the three different tests could give flawed results.
 In order for there to be a valid sample, officers must follow specific and rigid procedures to ensure that each of the tests gives an accurate result.
 Observation periods and collection procedures can be extremely important to determine if the test was given correctly.

 If the police do not follow the correct procedures while attempting to obtain your blood alcohol concentration, the results of the test may be invalid.
 It is important to have a lawyer who is knowledgeable about the different tests and testing procedures to help you determine if the test results given are accurate or if they can be challenged.
-Contact the experienced Minneapolis DWI Lawyers at Sieben Edmunds today.
+Contact the experienced Eagan DWI Lawyers at Sieben Edmunds Miller today.

 Minneapolis DWI Defense

 The criminal justice lawyer Eagan at Sieben Edmunds Miller are skilled in the laws pertaining to blood alcohol concentration testing.
 Accurate blood alcohol concentration testing can be pivotal to winning your DWI or DUI case.
 With knowledge of the law and procedures, Sieben Edmunds Miller has been able to win numerous DWI and DUI cases.
 Call today to schedule a case review.